Image credit: Pexels

 Pay PMI at the start

 If you were unable to put down 20 percent at the beginning, you’ll have to take care of your private mortgage insurance, which can add to your payments each month.
 However, you can pay your insurance upfront and save yourself the extra charges over time.
 This will equal the same amount of money spent total, but fronting the money will save you more monthly.
+The rare exception is for high-income medical professionals who qualify for physician mortgage loans, which offer zero-down financing and do not require PMI.

 Rent your space